 MeRT for Treatment of PTSD

-Simply stated, magnetic fields are used to stimulate and balance brain function, guided by very sophisticated imaging and diagnostics.
+Simply stated, we use magnetic fields to stimulate and balance brain function, guided by sophisticated imaging and diagnostics.

-Patients with PTSD have markers that can be clearly seen in EEG studies.
-In many cases, PTSD will manifest as the result of disruption in the front of the brain.
-It is commonplace to see two competing alpha frequencies in the frontal lobe and slow rolling waveforms (delta & theta waves) drowning out what should be a single strong alpha frequency.
+In essence, patients with PTSD have markers that we can clearly see in EEG studies.
+In many cases, PTSD will manifest as the result of a disruption in the front of the brain: It is common to see two competing alpha frequencies in the frontal lobe and slow rolling waveforms (delta & theta waves) drowning out what should be a single strong alpha frequency.

-We work to identify these disruptions and strengthen healthy brainwave activity to reduce the symptoms of PTSD for the patient.
+We work to identify these disruptions and strengthen healthy brainwave activity.
+As a result, we can reduce the symptoms of PTSD for the patient.

 Army Delta Force operator & how MeRT changed his life